 Palliative care is specialized health care for people with serious illnesses.
 Although palliative-care services are appropriate at any stage in a serious illness, and can be provided concurrently with curative treatments, many patients are unaware of the benefits of palliative care and may be reluctant to accept them.
 Supporting the integration of the key principles of palliative care into the messaging of existing advocacy organizations is hoped to drive consumer awareness (and ultimately consumer demand) for palliative-care services.

-This project builds on the work that CCCC did in 2016 with e-Patients, funded by the John and Wauna Harman Foundation, to develop relationships with the engaged patient community and identify how the Coalition for Compassionate Care of California can work with them to develop a campaign to expand the conversation about death and dying in the e-Patient community and make advance care planning a part of everyday life.
+This project builds on our work in 2016 with e-Patients, funded by the John and Wauna Harman Foundation, to develop relationships with the engaged patient community and identify ways to together in a campaign to expand the conversation about death and dying in the e-Patient community and make advance care planning a part of everyday life.

 Kristine Wallach, Project Manager